kryton-me/kryton-me.github.io/2026-05 LinuxECADSetup.md

 ---

 # Introduction
 A quick set up of tools for ECAD on a fresh Linux install.
+I'll assume your are using one of the mainstream KDE / GNOME distros with comercial support options i.e. Redhat / Fedora / SuSE / Ubuntu.
+I've largly based this on support of the follwing tools: (KiCAD)[https://www.kicad.org/help/system-requirements/] & (PicoScope)[https://www.picotech.com/downloads/linux]

+Warning curerently KiCAD still requires X11 and does not mention SuSE, it works in Wayland but often hangs when using dialogs.

 # Install software witout the faff
 flatpacks from flathub are genrally a good cross platform method of installing applications that are sandboxed and often maintained by the app developers so are up to date.